 Alan Muskat, philosoforager, stand-up mycomedian, and epicure of the obscure, has been taking people "out to eat" for over twenty years.
 He founded the first and only forage-to-table tour company in the country, the first wild foraging guide training program on the continent, and the first wild foods public education program in the world.

-Author of Wild Mushrooms: A Taste of Enchantment, he has popped up on The Travel Channel's Bizarre Foods, The History Channel, The Outdoor Channel and PBS, as well as in The Washington Post, USA Today, Travel+Leisure, Southern Living, and Country Living.
-He's even preached on Voice of America, ardently urging the masses to sample rather than trample the toadstools.
-"What do you have to lose?" asks Muskat.
-"Whatever doesn't kill you only makes you famous.”
+Author of Wild Mushrooms: A Taste of Enchantment, Muskat has popped up on Bizarre Foods, The History Channel, The Outdoor Channel and PBS, as well as in The Washington Post, USA Today, Travel+Leisure, Southern Living, and other major media.
+He's even been invited to appear on America's Got Talent.
+Ardently urging the masses to sample rather than trample the toadstools, Muskat asks, “What do you have to lose?
+Whatever doesn't kill you only makes you famous.”

-Muskat really knows how to pick ’em.
+Alan really knows how to pick ’em.
 For close to two decades, he sold hundreds of pounds of wild foods a year to over fifty restaurants and hotels, including The Biltmore Estate, Lantern, and The Grove Park Inn.
 On the thirteen anniversary of 9/11, he spoke at The U.S. Botanic Garden on home/land security.
 He leads the licensing task force for the North Carolina Wild Mushroom Advisory Committee.
 The creator of GMO OMG is filming his next documentary about his work.